bkeroack/bkeroack.github.io/source/_posts/2014-07-15-runtime-typing-in-python.markdown

 * We assert that the mandatory arguments exist (this will catch any arguments that are None).
 The first assert guarantees that both arguments are not None and that empty strings/iterables will be caught.
 * We assert that they have the interface/methods that we expect (more on that below).
-* We allow an optional argument which *can* be None or a dictionary-like object.
+* We allow an optional argument which *can* be None or a dictionary-like object but nothing else.

 Notice in the above example, I did not do either of the following: